ebd622/fe-samples/http/README.md

   ...
 ```
 ### L272: Manipulating interceptors
 Inside interceptors we can play with a request object.
 But we can not modify a request, because it is imutable.
-We need to clode it.
+We need to clone it.

 [auth-interceptor.service.ts](https://github.com/ebd622/fe-samples/blob/master/http/src/app/auth-interceptor.service.ts)